Athletics at the 2000 Summer Olympics – Men's pole vault: Background

 This was the 24th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The returning finalists from the 1996 Games were gold medalist Jean Galfione of France, fourth-place finisher Igor Potapovich of Kazakhstan, sixth-place finisher Dmitriy Markov of Belarus (now representing Australia), seventh-place finisher Tim Lobinger of Germany, eighth-place finisher Lawrence Johnson of the United States, ninth-place finisher Michael Stolle of Germany, and eleventh-place finisher (and 1992 finalist) Danny Krasnov of Israel.
 1992 gold medalist Maksim Tarasov (then of the Unified Team, now of Russia) also returned, and was the reigning world champion—the first man other than Sergey Bubka to win that title.
-Bubka, of Ukraine, was the favorite (especially in the absence of 2004 leader Jeff Hartwig, who had failed to make the United States team); Bubka had been the best pole vaulter in the world since the early 1980s but had managed only one Olympic medal, gold in 1988 (missing 1984 due to boycott, 1992 due to injury, and failing to clear a height in the 1996 final).
+Bubka, of Ukraine, was the favorite (especially in the absence of 2004 leader Jeff Hartwig, who had failed to make the United States team); Bubka had been the best pole vaulter in the world since the early 1980s but had managed only one Olympic medal, gold in 1988 (missing 1984 due to boycott, failing to clear a height in the 1992 final, and 1996 due to injury).

-The Czech Republic made its men's pole vaulting debut.
+The Czech Republic made its men's pole vaulting debut, although Czechoslovakia had participated before.
 The United States made its 23rd appearance, most of any nation, having missed only the boycotted 1980 Games.

 Qualification

 Each National Olympic Committee was permitted to enter up to three athletes that had jumped 5.60 metres or higher during the qualification period.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-If an NOC had no athletes that qualified under that standard, one athlete that had jumped 5.45 metres or higher could be entered.
+If a NOC had no athletes that qualified under that standard, one athlete that had jumped 5.45 metres or higher could be entered.